PrincetonUniversity/HPC_R_Workshop/08_spark/README.md

 # Apache Spark

 See [this example](https://github.com/PrincetonUniversity/intro_ml_libs/tree/master/spark) for using the R interface to Spark.
+Spark can be used for analytics and machine learning on large data sets.